flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 From there on, subsequent connections rely on the **WPA2-PSK** protocol and both devices transfer their information using TCP/IP packets.

 As a curious fact, the GamePad takes advantage of **timestamps** to keep Audio and Video streams synchronised.
-Timestamps are an attribute found on 'Beacon Frames', broadcasted by access points for many reasons, one of which is to synchronise the internal clocks of in-range devices.
+Timestamps are an attribute found on 'Beacon Frames', broadcast by access points for many reasons, one of which is to synchronise the internal clocks of in-range devices.

 ## CPU